 Get a list of your biggest competitors.
 Start plotting out what you have that they don’t have.
 Determine what they have, that you don’t.
 Scour your customer lists for people who might have switched from one of them, and find out why.
 The more data you have, the better.
 Every comparison page should have the following:

 -Feature Comparison Table.
 These tables should be fair.
 Don’t just say that you are better than them in everything because potential customers might find them to be lacking truth.
 Give them a fair hit or two.
 Remember, you have your value proposition.
 If you aren’t pursuing huge enterprise accounts and lack a certain enterprise feature, put that in there.
+Ultimately though, you should show that you beat larger competitors.
 Here’s an example:

 |Price||$20/month per user||$30/month per user|